jdub233/buwp-local/readme.md

 This repository contains resources and instructions for setting up a local WordPress development environment for Boston University projects.
 It uses the BU WordPress container image and provides the additional resources needed to run it locally with Docker.

+The package can be installed in a specific repo for development of that one package, or standalone for more general use, mapping local code into the container as needed.

 ## Quickstart for plugin or theme development